 Proof of income, identity and rent

-Your proof of income must be less than two weeks old unless you are providing a tax return as proof of your income.
-Ensure tax file numbers are removed from all documents you provide to Housing SA.
+Proof of income must be less than two weeks old, except if you're self-employed and providing a tax return as proof of your income.

 Proof of income

-If you receive pensions, allowances or other payments from a government agency you must provide one of these documents:
+If you receive a pension, allowance or other payment from the government, provide one of the following:

-- an income statement from the government agency or department - eg Centrelink, the Department of Veterans' Affairs, that shows your pension or allowance payments
+- an income statement from the agency or department showing your pension or allowance payments

 - a statement from WorkCover SA confirming your current income maintenance payments.